sanetro/youtube-codes/README.md

 <h1> Information </h2>

-In this repository you can find every code I have written from the videos.
+In this repository you can find every code I have written from the videos on Youtube.